The FTC’s Bureau of Competition:

 Entry-Level Attorney Hiring:

+Candidates must be U.S. citizens to be eligible for a position in the Bureau.
 The Bureau of Competition recruits talented law students and judicial clerks with backgrounds in business, economics, or antitrust who are interested in public service.
 Entry-level attorney positions are highly competitive.
 Factors considered in selecting candidates include academic achievement; law journal or other relevant writing experience; moot court participation; relevant antitrust, business, or economic coursework and experience; and a demonstrated interest in public service.
-Entry-level attorneys may be assigned to one of the following divisions: Health Care, Anticompetitive Practices, Mergers I, Mergers II, Mergers III, or Mergers IV.
+Entry-level attorneys may be assigned to one of the following divisions: Health Care, Mergers I, Mergers II, Mergers III, or Mergers IV.

 The Bureau accepts applications for entry-level attorney positions from July 15 through September 10.
 Interested candidates should apply through a Simplicity job posting at their law school.
 If the candidate’s law school does not have a Simplicity job posting, the candidate may apply by sending an email to email@example.com.

 All candidates must submit a resume, transcript, list of three references, and a writing sample of 5 pages or less.